BerkeleyLab/gasnet/docs/memory_kinds.md

 enabled.
-Therefore, attempts to use `GEX_MK_CLASS_CUDA_UVA` with a build of UCX lacking the necessary support (because it was compiled without it or because it was disabled at runtime) will likely fail "poorly", crashing at the first attempt to perform RMA operations using segment.
+Therefore, attempts to use `GEX_MK_CLASS_CUDA_UVA` with a build of UCX lacking the necessary support (because it was compiled without it or because it was disabled at runtime) will likely fail "poorly", crashing at the first attempt to perform RMA operations using a device segment.

 It is hoped that in the future such crashes can be replaced with a non-fatal error return from either the `gex_MK_Create()` or `gex_Segment_Create()` calls.